Why is this important?

 British and Irish citizens - claiming benefits

 If you're a UK or an Irish citizen coming to live in the UK from abroad you may want to claim benefits.
-Depending on how long you have been out of the country, you may also have to pass a test, known as the habitual residence test (HRT) before you're allowed to make a claim.
+Depending on how long you have been out of the country, you may also have to satisfy the conditions of a test, known as the habitual residence test (HRT) before you're allowed to make a claim.

 - you have a legal right to live in the UK and claim these benefits.
 This is called right to reside and